cits3007/cits3007.github.io/assets/lectures/lect07--concurrency.md

 - Typically slows program down by 5--10 times, uses 5--10 times more memory
 - To use, compile and link with `-fsanitize=thread`
 - By default, if a bug is detected, prints an error message to stderr.

+### Detecting race conditions

+*Fuzzing* has been historically mostly applied to detecting memory errors, but can also be used for detecting concurrency errors.
+See:

+- Jeong, Kim, Shivakumar, Lee & Shin, "Razzer: Finding Kernel Race Bugs through Fuzzing," 2019 IEEE Symposium on Security and Privacy (SP),
+  doi: 10.1109/SP.2019.00017.

 # Data races